The open dihypergraph dichotomy for generalized Baire spaces and its applications: Variants

-In the remainder of the section, we show that the definition of $\ODD\kappa H$ is optimal in several ways. $\dhH\ddim$ witnesses that for any $\ddim\geq 3$, the existence of a continuous homomorphism cannot be replaced by the existence of a large complete subhypergraph.
+In the remainder of the section, \todol{introduction to section changed} we show that the definition of $\ODD\kappa H$ is optimal in several ways.
+It is shown to be nontrivial in Subsection~\ref{subsection: examples} in the sense that for any non-$\kappa$-colorable box-open dihypergraph $H$ on a subset of ${}^\kappa\kappa$, $\ODD\kappa {H\restr X}$ fails for some set $X$.
+It is then shown that $\ODD\kappa H$ fails for some product-closed\footnote{I.e., $H$ is a relatively closed subset of $\dhK\ddim {{}^\kappa\kappa}$, where ${}^\ddim {({}^\kappa\kappa)}$ has the product topology.} hypergraph $H$ on ${}^\kappa\kappa$ in any dimension $\ddim\geq 2$. $\dhH\ddim$ witnesses that for any $\ddim\geq 3$, the existence of a continuous homomorphism cannot be replaced by the existence of a large complete subhypergraph.
 Stronger counterexamples are discussed in Subsection~\ref{subsection: examples}.
-One may further wonder whether the continuous homomorphism provided by $\ODD\kappa H$ can be chosen to have additional properties such as injectivity for relatively box-open\footnote{I.e., $H$ is box-open on its domain $\domh H$.} $\ddim$-dihypergraphs $H$ on ${}^\kappa\kappa$.
-We show that this cannot be done in general for $\ODD\omega H$.
-However, in the uncountable case a weak version $\Diamondi\kappa$ of $\Diamond_\kappa$ allows us to choose injective continuous homomorphisms.
-For $\ddim<\kappa$, the continuous homomorphism in $\ODD\kappa H$ can even be chosen to be a homeomorphism onto a closed subset without assuming $\Diamondi\kappa$.
-For $\ddim=\kappa$ one cannot in general find a homomorphism that is a homeomorphism onto its image.
-These results are proved in Subsection~\ref{subsection: ODD ODDI ODDH}.
-Subsection~\ref{subsection: diamondi} studies the principle $\Diamondi\kappa$ in preparation for Subsection~\ref{subsection: ODD ODDI ODDH}.
+One may further wonder whether for relatively box-open\footnote{I.e., $H$ is box-open on its domain $\domh H$.} $\ddim$-dihypergraphs $H$ on ${}^\kappa\kappa$, the continuous homomorphism provided by $\ODD\kappa H$ can be chosen to have additional properties such as injectivity.
+Recall that in the uncountable case, the version of $\ODD\kappa\ddim(\defsets\kappa)$ with an injective homomorphism holds after a L\'evy collapse of a Mahlo cardinal to $\kappa^+$ and the version for definable dihypergraphs holds if the cardinal is inaccessible.\footnote{See Remark~\ref{the f constructed is injective remark 1}.} We show in Subsection~\ref{subsection: ODD ODDI ODDH} that more generally, $\ODD\kappa H$ is equivalent to its variant with an injective homomorphisms assuming a weak version $\Diamondi\kappa$ of $\Diamond_\kappa$ in the uncountable case.
+However, the version of $\ODD\omega H$ with an injective homomorphism fails in general in the countable case.
+For $\ddim<\kappa$, the continuous homomorphism in $\ODD\kappa H$ can be chosen to be a homeomorphism onto a closed subset even without assuming $\Diamondi\kappa$.
+For $\ddim=\kappa$, one cannot in general find a homomorphism that is a homeomorphism onto its image.
+However, this is always possible assuming all hyperedges of $H$ are injective, and the image can be chosen to be {a relatively closed subset of a set $Y\subseteq{}^\kappa\kappa$} under additional assumptions on $H$ and $Y$.
+The latter result will be relevant for versions of the Hurewicz dichotomy studied in Subsection~\ref{subsection: Hurewicz} below.
+Subsection~\ref{subsection: diamondi} studies the principle $\Diamondi\kappa$ in preparation for the next subsection.